superfluid-org/sup-token/docs/USER_GUIDE.md

 ##### Community Charge-Free Withdrawals (Liquidity Provision)

-After providing liquidity for 180 days, you can withdraw your position and get your SUP (and ETH) tokens directly to your wallet without paying the Reserve Community Charge.
+After providing liquidity for 180 days, you can withdraw your position and get both your SUP and ETH tokens directly to your wallet without paying the Reserve Community Charge.

 ###### How Community Charge-Free Withdrawals Work